 Healing Your Root Chakra and Living Your Truth

 By nurturing our precious Muladhara, we can begin to heal ourselves from trauma while shaking off the fears and frustrations of day-to-day life.
-This is a liberating experience of personal growth.
-We nourish ourselves deeply, from the inside out.
+I want you to have the liberating experience of personal growth.
+Come nourish yourself deeply, from the inside out.